melissajimison/mood-analysis/README.md

 *think*: Why does 03/13 come out as _sad_ when it should be _happy_?
 How could we fix this?

-2. To make the results a little more accurate, let's write and utilize a method to strip out the punctuation that affects the results.
-Namely, exclamation marks (!), periods (.), commas (,), and hashtags (#).
+2. To make the results a little more accurate, let's write and utilize a method called `strip_punctuation` to strip out the punctuation that affects the results.
+Namely, remove  exclamation marks (!), periods (.), commas (,), and hashtags (#).

 Your method should take a string as an argument and return the string without the above mentioned punctuation.